What is Sleep Apnea?

 As a certified Neuromuscular Dentist, Dr. Barney is qualified to treat sleep apnea and snoring problems.
 Treatment options will depend on the individual and include lifestyle changes and other medical treatments from ENT specialists.
 Dr. Barney can eliminate snoring and relieve symptoms of sleep apnea using a mouth guard designed specifically for you.
 This device opens up the airway by pushing your jaw forward, keeping the surrounding tissues from blocking the air passage.

 Here is an interesting article provided by American Academy of Dental Sleep Medicine: Drowsy Driving

-This depends on the individual case.
-The mouth guard alleviates the symptoms so you can sleep safely and soundly.
+The mouth guard will alleviate the symptoms so you can sleep safely and soundly.
+Determining whether or not the mouth guard is a permanent solution will depend on each individual case.
 But some cases of sleep apnea will require surgery or further treatment.